EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/10_sql.md

 # SQL

-* Elasticsearch met à disposition une syntaxe SQL permettant d'exécuter des requêtes de recherche et d'agrégation.
+* Elasticsearch provides an SQL-like syntax for executing search and aggregation queries.
-* Ces requêtes seront traduites par Elasticsearch en requetes historiques
+* These queries will be translated by Elasticsearch into historical queries.
-* Existe également un connecteur JDBC pour conntecter vos applicatifs directement à Elasticsearch en utilisant cette syntaxe.
+* There is also a JDBC connector to connect your applications directly to Elasticsearch using this syntax.

 ---